HendrikPfaff/Value-Iteration/readme.md

 * The `environment.py` contains the `Environment`-class, that controls all environmental parameters and behaviors.
 In its constructor, the `map`-file is loaded and parsed into a usable gridworld.
 In the class constants, all relevant costs, probabilities and actions are defines.

 * In the `main.py`, the actual value iteration takes place.
-It is based on [Mohammad Elsersys Value Iteration code](https://gist.github.com/Neo-47/b8f6af451211d43ceaf950cfea1ded96) modified for our scenario.
+It is based on [Mohammad Elsersys Value Iteration code](https://gist.github.com/Neo-47/b8f6af451211d43ceaf950cfea1ded96), modified for our scenario.
+Every state includes the value of its next optimal state (see [Bellmann Principle](https://en.wikipedia.org/wiki/Bellman_equation)).
+They are updated in every iteration until the differences in values are smaller than a defined epsilon.
     ```python
     while true:
       V_old = V_new